Individual - Taxes on personal incomeLast reviewed - 07 December 2022

-In addition, the above table does not include tax offsets, including the Low Income Tax Offset (maximum of AUD 700 for those earning up to AUD 37,500) and the Low and Middle Income Tax Offset (maximum of AUD 1,500) that can apply to reduce the overall tax payable for those with taxable income of less than AUD 126,000 (note that the Low and Middle Income Tax Offset does not apply after the 2021/22 income year).
+In addition, the above table does not include tax offsets, including the Low Income Tax Offset (maximum of AUD 700 for those earning up to AUD 37,500) that can apply to reduce the overall tax payable for those with taxable income up to AUD 66,667 (note that the Low and Middle Income Tax Offset does not apply after the 2021/22 income year).

 |Taxable income (AUD)||Tax on column 1 (AUD)||Income tax on excess (%)|